carpentries-incubator/shell-extras/02-ssh.md

 ---
 > ## Learning Objectives  {.objectives}
 >
-> *   Learn SSH and SCP to work remotely
+> *   Learn what SSH is
 > *   Learn what an SSH key is
 > *   Generate your own SSH key pair
+> *   Learn how to use your SSH key
+> *   Learn how to work remotely using 'ssh' and 'scp'
 > *   Add your SSH key to an remote server
-> *   Learn how to use your SSH key

 Let's take a closer look at what happens when we use the shell on a desktop or laptop computer.